Skip to main content

 Schedule a Free ConsultationCall (623) 321-4699

-8 Points on ARS §13-2508: Resisting Arrest in Arizona exploring what constitutes resisting arrest and the associated legal implications.
+8 Key Points on Resisting Arrest in Arizona

 When it comes to interactions with law enforcement, understanding your rights and obligations is crucial.
 One area where clarity is especially needed is in the context of resisting arrest.
 In Arizona, this is governed by ARS §13-2508, a statute that outlines what constitutes resisting arrest and the penalties associated with it.
 In this blog, we’ll delve into the intricacies of this law, providing you with a comprehensive understanding of its implications.
 Should you find yourself needing legal assistance regarding this matter, Tamou Law Group PLLC is here to help.